Bromus catharticus: Similar species

 B. catharticus is likely to be confused with B. cebadilla, B. brevis, and possibly the B. carinatus group.

 B. cebadilla has often been reduced to a synonym of B. catharticus (Bromus catharticus var. elatus).
 However, it can be distinguished by its wide spikelets, scabrid or glabrous rather than lightly hairy glumes, and shorter awns (0-3.5mm rather than 3.5-9mm).

 Like B. cebadilla, B. brevis was once regarded a synonym of B. catharticus (Bromus catharticus var. rupestris).
 It can be distinguished by its longer awns (B. brevis awns are always shorter than 1mm, if present), longer pedicels, and less compact panicle.

 From the B. carinatus group, B. catharticus can be distinguished by its wider spikelets, and its having 9-11 veins on its lemmas rather than 7.

+Distribution

+Bromus catharticus is native to most of South America (Venezuela, Brazil, Bolivia, Colombia, Ecuador, Peru, Argentina, Chile, Paraguay, and Uruguay).

+It is widely introduced and naturalised in: